MarcoCode/CV/README.md

 ## Marco Bagnasco

 I have always been split between a keen interest for music/communication and an innate passion for technology.
 After relocating to London, and completing a BA, I started helping with the management of a private Music School.
-In the future I see the possibility to teach and use technology as a mean to enhance and empower human expression and communication.
+In the future I see the possibility to teach and use technology as a mean to enhance human expression and communication.
+I am available to hire as a junior developer.

 ## Skills